In This Article

 Look for Income Opportunities

 Look for flexible opportunities that let you take charge of your family's income.
 From part-time jobs perfectly suited for stay-at-home moms to full-time work-at-home positions, there are so many options out there.
-So many jobs involve working on the computer, so they can just as well be done at home as in an office.
+Many jobs involve working on the computer, so they can just as well be done at home as in an office.
 There are also online opportunities that can give you the income you need to stay home.

 Lean on Your Support Network